shivalkarrahul/demo-three-tier-app-on-aws/README.md

    - Name: `demo-app-private-key`
    - Download `.ppk` for Putty and `.pem` for Terminal.
 7. **Network Settings**:
-   - Select the VPC where the Test AMI Builder instance should be deployed.
+   - Select the VPC `demo-app-vpc` where the Test AMI Builder instance should be deployed.
    - Subnet: Choose a **Public Subnet** (e.g., `demo-app-public-subnet-1`).
    - Enable **Auto-Assign Public IP**.
 8. **Create a Security Group**: